dankamongmen/notcurses/USAGE.md

 // Write a series of EGCs to the current location, using the current style.
 // They will be interpreted as a series of columns (according to the definition
 // of ncplane_putc()).
-Advances the cursor by some positive number of cells
+Advances the cursor by some positive number of columns
 // (though not beyond the end of the plane); this number is returned on success.
-// On error, a non-positive number is returned, indicating the number of cells
+// On error, a non-positive number is returned, indicating the number of columns
 // which were written before the error. int ncplane_putstr_yx(struct ncplane* n, int y, int x, const char* gclusters);